MEDIATION & DISPUTE RESOLUTION

 Handshake above a mediation agreement with family figures and Australian currency, representing family law mediation under Australian family law

-Family law mediation lawyers in Norwood, SA
+Family law mediation lawyers in South Australia

 Family law mediation can provide a structured and practical way to resolve disputes following separation or relationship breakdown.
 Although not suitable for every situation, mediation often helps parties reach agreement without the time, cost, and stress associated with court proceedings.
 At Awkar & Co, we assist clients through the mediation process with clear advice, careful preparation, and a focus on realistic outcomes.